arnedb/tsfuse/docsource/installation.rst

 Installation
 ------------

-TSFuse requires Python 3 and is available on PyPI:
+Install the latest release using pip:

 ::

     $ pip install tsfuse

-Alternatively, you can install the latest, unreleased version from GitHub:
+Alternatively, you can install the unreleased version from GitHub:

 ::